robertocapuano/Doomfire10L/readme.md

 ```
 160 _TURBOOFF
 ```
-- Decomment line to end of turbo section
+- uncomment line to end of turbo section
 ```
 310 DATA 11, 88, 99,  ba, 98,   64, 73, 82, 91, 100